Platopedia/platopedia.github.io/groups/artrade.md

 #### Incentive Bonus

 Merchants receive an incentive bonus from the requester's end.
+Important points listed below.

 - Incentive bonus is determined by the total value of the items you're trading for.
 It's not counted separately for each item.
 - If a merchant requests items, they should also pay the incentive.
 For merchant-merchant trade, the requester sends first.
 For merchant-member trade, the member sends first, even if the merchant is the requester.
 The member will receive incentive.
 - If the trade value exceeds 10,000, there will be a separate incentive bonus.
 For example, if the trade value is 12,000, the merchants will receive an extra bonus of 500 for the additional 2,000 according to our incentive bonus table.
-The bonus for each trade value is listed below.
+The bonus for each trade value is shown below.

 <table class="table table-bordered">
     <thead>